-- To dissect the relationship between socialism and feminism and to look into the larger narrative of socialist feminism. - To understand the phenomena of socialist feminism which bring about a crucial change to the discourse of feminism as it introduces the feature of class and class oppression into the fold of gender oppression. - To understand the relationship between the class and gender dichotomy that plagues the cause of feminism as a liberating ideology.
+- Analyse the relationship between socialism and feminism, exploring the larger narrative of socialist feminism. - Understand the phenomenon of socialist feminism and how it introduces class and class oppression into the discourse of gender oppression. - Examine the relationship between the class and gender dichotomy and its impact on feminism as a liberating ideology.